-While maybe not as much as in decades past, there still seems to be an expected order of steps in life – graduate, find a job, get married, have kids.
+While maybe not as much as in decades past, there still seems to be an expected order of steps in life – graduate, find a job, get married, and have kids.
 For Carter and me, we were ticking off the boxes; we got married in 2007 after our post-secondary education, found employment, and were enjoying life as a young couple.
 Since we were married young (I was 21), we were content to wait a few years before having kids so we could settle into married life together first.
-About 5 or so years in we felt ready for the next step: start a family.
-Well, months passed … and months turned into years … and we found ourselves wondering if we could even have kids.
+About 5 or so years in, we felt ready for the next step: start a family.
+Well, months passed … and months turned into years … and we wondered if we could even have kids.

 The Deepest Desires of the Heart

 I remember several years ago Heather Wile was praying for me during a one-on-one meeting with her in her office, and she asked God to grant Carter and me the deepest desire of our hearts.
 I remember tears streaming down my face because at that point I just didn’t even know what the deepest desire of my heart was anymore.
 Did I really want to be a mom?
 What if I didn’t?
 What if I did, but didn’t want to adopt or pursue fertility options?
 There was a lot of angst in my heart.
 And while Carter and I were always open and transparent with each other, we didn’t really talk about it with others.
 Sure, our small group knew, and our parents knew without many words being spoken.
 A lot was left unsaid with those around us, and looking back I know it was emotionally and spiritually unhealthy (for me at least), but it just felt like something we didn’t want to broadcast to the world.